-Crnogorski Telekom Residential Business 31 December 31 December 31 December 31 December 31 December 31 December 2023 2022 2023 2022 2023 2022 Growth rate 1.0% 1.0% 1.0% 1.0% 1.0% 1.0% Discount rate (pre-tax) 10.53% 10.42% 8.04% 10.75% 8.04% 10.75% Sales growth rate 0.8% 0.7% 2.5% 1.6% 0.8% 0.6% Budgeted EBITDA margin 46.9% 48.1% 59.9% 66.9% 47.7% 48.2% Average annual capital expenditure (EUR thousand) 20,827 19,073 125,558 134,539 71,913 69,836
+Crnogorski Telekom Residential Business 31 December 31 December 31 December 31 December 31 December 31 December 2024 2023 2024 2023 2024 2023 Growth rate 1.0% 1.0% 1.0% 1.0% 1.0% 1.0% Discount rate (pre-tax) 10.23% 10.53% 8.08% 8.04% 8.08% 8.04% Sales growth rate 0.7% 0.8% 2.0% 2.5% 2.3% 0.8% Budgeted EBITDA margin Average annual capital 45.3% 46.9% 55.3% 59.9% 42.5% 47.7% expenditure (EUR thousand) 23,601 20,827 156,175 125,558 79,346 71,913

 The recoverable amount of a CGU is determined based on value in use calculations.
 The key assumptions reflect experience and expectations of market development, particularly the development of revenue, market share, customer acquisition and retention cost, capital expenditures and growth rate.
 The growth rate does not exceed the long-term average growth rate for the industry in which the CGU operates.
 The weighted average growth rate is used to extrapolate cash flows beyond the budgeted period and pre-tax discount rate is applied to the cash flow projections.
 The costs of central functions (Management and Administration) have been allocated between the segments for the purpose of impairment testing based on internal secondary cost allocation, using defined planed internal products.
 The measurements of CGU are founded on projections for a ten-year projection period that are based on financial plans that have been approved by management and are used for internal purposes.
 The planning horizon selected reflects the assumptions for short- to medium-term market developments and is selected to achieve a steady state in the business outlook that is necessary for calculating the perpetual annuity.
-This steady state can only be established based on this planning horizon, in particular due to the sometimes long investment cycles in the telecommunications industry and the investments planned and expected in the long run to acquire.
+This steady state can only be established based on this planning horizon, in particular due to the sometimes-long investment cycles in the telecommunications industry and the investments planned and expected in the long run to acquire.